Short answer

 False availability language

-Implying AER can be bought, claimed, bridged, or withdrawn before that route is verified.
+Implying a token can be bought, claimed, bridged, or withdrawn before that route is independently verified.

 Allowed